shalevwiden/WebsiteProgrammingProject/README.md

 This project has many such references, navigating through the `assets` folder to build a website in the `html_files` folder, definitely making it less maleable.

-In this project I also learned how to add title attributes to HTML elements, how to render Markdown content dynamically in html (like this page here), and how to make css text a gradient through:
+In this project I also learned how to add title attributes to HTML elements, how to render Markdown content dynamically in html (like this page here, which is just the rendered README.md from [GitHub]), and how to make css text a gradient through:

 ```css
 -webkit-background-clip: text;